 Watch this space!
-G4RL will become a new site with the best of my freelance writing and copywriting, selling my skills for hire to those who enjoy my words.
-I’m still undertaking further study and some new projects, alongside my regular ol’ work and regular ol’ life for now.
+G4RL will eventually become a new site with the best of my freelance writing and copywriting, selling my skills for hire to those who enjoy my words.
+I’m still undertaking further study and also starting some new projects.
 I’m writing about love, sex & relationships.
 But I’m keeping that writing closer to my chest.
 You’ll read it when it’s good and ready, Sandra!

 To write, you have to live.
 I plan on doing as much living as possible.
 I’ve spent too many of the last few years in the twilight.
 It’s no longer time to be half-alive.
 It’s time for living deliberately, bravely and happily.